Democratic Republic of Afghanistan: Najibullah and Soviet withdrawal: 1986–1989

 In September 1986 the National Compromise Commission (NCC) was established on the orders of Najibullah.
 The NCC's goal was to contact counter-revolutionaries "in order to complete the Saur Revolution in its new phase."
 An estimated 40,000 rebels were contacted by the government.
 At the end of 1986, Najibullah called for a six-month ceasefire and talks between the various opposition forces, as part of his policy of National Reconciliation.
 The discussions, if fruitful, would have led to the establishment of a coalition government and be the end of the PDPA's monopoly on power.
 The programme failed, but the government was able to recruit disillusioned mujahideen fighters as government militias.
 The National Reconciliation did lead an increasing number of urban dwellers to support his rule, and to the stabilisation of the Afghan defence forces.

 While Najibullah may have been the de jure leader of Afghanistan, Soviet advisers still did most of the work after Najibullah took power.
 As Gorbachev remarked "We're still doing everything ourselves ...
 That's all our people know how to do.
 They've tied Najibullah hand and foot."
 Fikryat Tabeev, the Soviet ambassador to Afghanistan, was accused of acting like a Governor General by Gorbachev, and he was recalled from Afghanistan in July 1986.
 But while Gorbachev called for the end of Soviet management of Afghanistan, he could not resist doing some managing himself.
 At a Soviet Politburo meeting, Gorbachev said, "It's difficult to build a new building out of old material ...
 I hope to God that we haven't made a mistake with Najibullah."
 As time would prove, Najibullah's aims were the opposite of the Soviet Union's; Najibullah was opposed to a Soviet withdrawal, the Soviet Union wanted a withdrawal.
-This was understandable, since the Afghan military was on the brink of dissolution.
+This was understandable, since it was thought that the Afghan military was on the brink of dissolution.
 Najibullah thought his only means of survival was to retain the Soviet presence.
 In July 1986 six Soviet regiments, up to 15,000 troops, were withdrawn from Afghanistan.
 The aim of this early withdrawal was, according to Gorbachev, to show the world that the Soviet leadership was serious about leaving Afghanistan.
 The Soviets told the United States Government that they were planning to withdraw, but the United States Government didn't believe it.
-When Gorbachev met with Ronald Reagan during his visit the United States, Reagan called, bizarrely, for the dissolution of the Afghan army.
+When Gorbachev met with Ronald Reagan during his visit the United States, Reagan called, bizarrely, for the dissolution of the Afghan Military.